Symphony No. 10 (Villa-Lobos)

-Symphony No. 10, Sumé pater patrium: Sinfonia ameríndia com coros (Oratorio) is a composition by the Brazilian composer Heitor Villa-Lobos, written in 1952–53.
+Symphony No. 10, subtitled Sumé pater patrium: Sinfonia ameríndia com coros, is an oratorio by the Brazilian composer Heitor Villa-Lobos, written in 1952–53.
 The broadcast performance of the world-premiere performance under the composer's direction lasts just over 67 minutes.

 History

 Villa-Lobos composed his Tenth Symphony for the 400th anniversary of the founding of the city of São Paulo.
 He began work in Rio de Janeiro in 1952, completing the score on 15 February 1953 in New York.

 It was first performed at the Théâtre des Champs-Élysées in Paris on 4 April 1957.
 The soloists were Jean Giraudeau (tenor), Camille Maurane (baritone), and Jacques Chalude (bass).
 The Orchestre National et Choeur de la Radiodiffusion Française was conducted by the composer.
 The score is dedicated to Mindinha (Arminda Neves d'Almeida), the composer's companion for the last 23 years of his life.

 Instrumentation

-The symphony/oratorio is scored for tenor, baritone, and bass soloists, mixed choir, and an orchestra consisting of 2 piccolos, 2 flutes, 2 oboes, cor anglais, 3 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, timpani, tam-tam, cymbals, chocalho, coconut hulls, lion's roar, bells, gong, sleigh bells, small frame drum, bass drum, xylophone, marimba, celesta, 2 harps, piano, organ, and strings.
+The symphony/oratorio is scored for tenor, baritone, and bass soloists, mixed choir, and an orchestra consisting of 2 piccolos, 2 flutes, 2 oboes, cor anglais, 3 clarinets, bass clarinet, 2 bassoons, contrabassoon, 4 horns, 4 trumpets, 4 trombones, tuba, percussion (timpani, tam-tam, cymbals, chocalho, coconut hulls, lion's roar, bells, gong, sleigh bells, small frame drum, bass drum, xylophone, and marimba), celesta, 2 harps, piano, organ, and strings.